TristanFJ/TristanFJ/README.md

 ### Hi there 👋

 I'm Tristan.
 I'm interested in many things in life, but my main focuses are information technology and philosophy.
-I'm presently studying web development because I believe the internet is one of the largest forces for good among Humanity.
+I'm presently studying web development because I believe the internet is one of the largest forces for good among Humanity's accomplishments.